ghsdl/ghsdl/README.md

 <h2 align="center">👋🏼 Hello there! </h2>

-My name is Maeva Guiho-Saïdali (Ghsdl) and I'm a code newbie.
+My name is Maeva Guiho-Saïdali (Ghsdl) and I'm a code enthusiast.
 I'm from France, living near Nantes, and currently studying at Ecole O'clock to become a Software Engineer.
 You can find me on [LinkedIn][1].
 I’m interested in all things Javascript. 👀

 <!-- Links to your social media accounts -->